saveourtool/diktat/info/guide/guide-chapter-8.md

 Try to avoid explicit null checks (explicit comparison with `null`) Kotlin is declared as [Null-safe](https://kotlinlang.org/docs/reference/null-safety.html) language.
-But Kotlin architects wanted Kotlin to be fully compatible with Java, that's why `null` keyword was also introduced in Kotlin.
+However, Kotlin architects wanted Kotlin to be fully compatible with Java; that's why the `null` keyword was also introduced in Kotlin.

 There are several code-structures that can be used in Kotlin to avoid null-checks.
 For example: `?:`,  `.let {}`, `.also {}`, e.t.c